CaptainExasperated/Readthedocs-Tutorial/docs/tutorials/convergence.markdown

 Small changes in convergence parameters do not often yield major changes in calculation results.
-I recommend testing integration time step and update time on a log-2 scale (e.g., testing time steps 1.0 fs, 2.0 fs, 4.0 fs and 8.0 fs and update times 8 fs, 16 fs, 32 fs, and 64 fs), hierarchy depth in steps of 1, 2, 5, or 10 depending on the system (e.g., 1, 2, 3, and 4 or 10, 15, 20, 25), number of Matsubara modes on the modified log scale of 0, 1, 2, 5 (in most systems at room temperature), and the adaptive error limit parameters on a log-10 scale of something like 0.003, 0.001, 0.0003, 0.0001.
+I recommend testing integration time step and update time on a log-2 scale (e.g., testing time steps 1.0 fs, 2.0 fs, 4.0 fs, and 8.0 fs and update times 8 fs, 16 fs, 32 fs, and 64 fs), hierarchy depth in steps of 1, 2, 5, or 10 depending on the system (e.g., 1, 2, 3, and 4 or 10, 15, 20, and 25), number of Matsubara modes on the modified log scale of 0, 1, 2, and 5 (in most systems at room temperature), and the adaptive error limit parameters on a log-10 scale of 0.003, 0.001, 0.0003, and 0.0001.